mossberg/blog/content/posts/2019-11-28-cmake-libxml++.md

 - Compiler (major) version
 - Compiler flags (including ABI version [`-fabi-version`])

+Otherwise, we could (at best) have link errors, or even runtime errors and *memory corruption* 😋.

-If we really wanted to be thorough, we could check how this `libxml++2.6.so.2` was compiled by looking at the build logs.
+So if we really wanted to be confident that we are avoiding these issues, we could check how this `libxml++2.6.so.2` was compiled and ensure we compile our app in the same way.
+To do this, we can look at the build logs.

 I googled "ubuntu libxml++ apt" and found this: https://launchpad.net/ubuntu/+source/libxml%2B%2B2.6.
 Digging around a bit more, I was able to find the build log for the amd64 build